Hathaway tossed, Farabee benched and Flyers lose in OT to Devils

 Playing the majority of Thursday night's game with 10 forwards, the Flyers lost to the Devils, 4-3, in overtime at the Wells Fargo Center.

-With their net emptied for the extra attacker, the Flyers tied the game on a Tyson Foerster redirection.
+With their net emptied for the extra attacker at 6-on-4, the Flyers tied the game on a Tyson Foerster power play redirection.
 The equalizer came with 50.9 seconds left in regulation to force the bonus session.

 But Jack Hughes found his brother Luke Hughes early in OT to thwart the Flyers' comeback bid.